 The chair introduced the Swimway Vision which was signed by 25 stakeholders and which was presented at the Trilateral Governmental Conference in Leeuwarden 2018, and annexed to the Ministerial Declaration (Leeuwarden Declaration 2018), and the corresponding Swimway Vision and Action Programme 2019 with its four pillars 1) Research and monitoring, 2) Measures, 3) Policy and 4) Stakeholder involvement, communication and education.

 The group noted the information and agreed to inquire who did not sign the SWIMWAY Vision (Annex 3 to Leeuwarden Declaration 2018) and for what reason.
+The group agreed that all stakeholders relevant to fish protection in the Wadden Sea should sign the SWIMWAY vision.

 The Swimway Vision and Action Programme should be financed through projects: “It is envisaged that a number of collaborative projects will be developed to address the objectives of the SWIMWAY programme.
 The funding of these projects will be sought from external sources, both national and EU.
 Even if national funding cannot be used in a trilateral context, it is important that the available financial resources are being coordinated as much as possible.
 Scientific institutes may be able to develop students’ projects and PhD programmes for elaborating the SWIMWAY topics.
 The process of submitting proposals and getting funds is usually long and intense.
 The project leader/members of the trilateral countries should be available to help, making use of national support, e. g. from the National Contact Points.”